-Hypnagogic hallucinations are imagined sensations that seem very real.
-They occur as a person is falling asleep, and are also referred to as sleep hallucinations.
+Hypnagogic hallucinations are imaginary sensations that seem very real.
+They occur as a person is falling asleep.

-Images can be quite complex and detailed, and may not make any sense.
+Images can be quite complex and detailed or may simply appear as blurs or misperceptions.

 During a hypnagogic hallucination, a person knows that they are awake.
 The images, sounds, or other sensations may last a number of minutes.
 They may prevent a person from falling asleep.

-Certain factors may increase the likelihood of experiencing a hypnagogic hallucination.
+Certain factors may increase the likelihood of experiencing hallucinations.

 They tend to occur less frequently as a person ages, and women are more likely to experience these hallucinations than men.

-Hypnagogic hallucinations are not usually a risk to health.
+Hypnagogic hallucinations are not usually a health risk.

-Certain medical conditions are associated with these hallucinations.
-If a person has any of the following symptoms, they may wish to see a doctor.
+Certain medical conditions have links with these hallucinations.
+If a person has any of the following symptoms, they may wish to contact a doctor.